 The Cell and Gene Therapy Catapult has announced plans to expand its Stevenage manufacturing centre to facilitate the growth and delivery scale required to bring to market the personalised medicines of the future.

-£2.9m funding from Hertfordshire Local Enterprise Partnership will support the delivery of new analytical technologies to be used in the quality control of cell and gene therapies, supporting the centre’s SME collaborators to scale up their manufacturing processes for clinical trial and commercial supply.
+A £2.9m Local Growth Fund investment from Hertfordshire Local Enterprise Partnership will support the delivery of new analytical technologies to be used in the quality control of cell and gene therapies, supporting the centre’s SME collaborators to scale up their manufacturing processes for clinical trial and commercial supply.

 Cell and gene therapies are becoming increasingly personalised, with treatments being developed and tailored for patients.
 Often these therapies also have a short shelf life, making the analytical technologies for quality control ever more complex.
 Combined with the exceptional growth seen in the industry, this increases the need for cutting-edge analytical quality control provision that is rapid, low footprint and cost efficient.